 Obazda!
 Or Obatzda.
 The spread that Bavarians basically require at every beer garden table.
-Savory.
-Creamy.
-A little spiced.
-Totally scoopable.
-And we're doing it vegan-style.
+Savory, creamy, and totally scoopable.
+And this vegan Obazda recipe makes it completely plant-based without losing that rich Bavarian flavor.
 Ten minutes.
 Done.

 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.